17 cm Kanone 18: History

 The 17 cm K 18 in MrsLaf quickly impressed German artillery officers with its range, but the real surprise was the explosive power of the 62.8 kg shell, which was little different from the 113 kg shell of the 21 cm Mörser 18.
 Production commenced in 1941.
-In 1942 production of the 21 cm Mörser 18 was halted for almost two years so as to allow maximum production of the Kanone 18.
+In 1942, production of the 21 cm Mörser 18 was halted for almost two years so as to allow maximum production of the Kanone 18.

+It has been suggested that the gun is the basis for the North Korean M-1978 Koksan but there is no particular evidence for this beyond the calibre.

 Operational history

 The 17 cm K 18 in MrsLaf was employed at the corps and army echelons in order to provide long-range counter-battery support, as well as filling the same basic heavy support role as the 21 cm Mörser 18, the pair becoming the most common weapons used by the Wehrmacht in this role.
-In 1944 some Allied batteries used captured 17 cm K 18 in MrsLafs when ammunition supplies for their usual guns were disrupted by the long logistical chain from Normandy to the German border.
+In 1944, some Allied batteries used captured 17 cm K 18 in MrsLafs when ammunition supplies for their usual guns were disrupted by the long logistical chain from Normandy to the German border.

 The 17 cm K 18 in MrsLaf was considered a technically excellent long range artillery piece for the German Army, with excellent range and a very effective shell.
 The gun's greatest weaknesses were that it was expensive to build and required careful maintenance.
 Additionally, it was quite slow to bring in and out of action, fairly difficult to maneuver and very slow to move off-road.
 Many were lost when their crews abandoned them when fleeing advancing Allied forces.